lycheeverse/lycheeverse.github.io/src/content/docs/recipes/pretty-urls.md

 ---
 title: Pretty URLs
 description: >
-  Pretty URLs omit certain parts of the link to make it shorter and more memorable. lychee's "fallback extensions" and "index files" features help to check pretty URLs in local files.
+  A pretty URL omits certain parts of the link to make it shorter and more memorable, for instance by leaving out the file extension or file name. lychee's "fallback extensions" and "index files" features help to check pretty URLs in local files.
 ---